-Christian scherer, a senior executive of Airbus, is quite clear about his company's plans for unmanned aircraft.
-This is why he did not fail to express them in a recent interview with the Associated Press in which he adds that he wants to sell electric or hybrid aircraft within the next 15 years.
+Christian scherer, a senior executive of Airbus, has quite clear ideas about his company's plans for unmanned aircraft.
+For this he did not fail to express them in a recent interview with the Associated Press in which he added that he wanted to sell electric or hybrid planes within the next 15 years.

 “Our company,” Scherer points out, “is not yet ready for battery-powered jumbo jets.
 But it is already fully equipped to fly unmanned aircraft, at most with just one ”.